Binh Son Le's Blueprint for Competitive Succes

 I have always been a small guy.
 I walk around at 63kg (139 pounds) and compete at 57 kg(125pound).
 So I don't worry about calories or macro ratio on the dinner plate.
-I just make sure I eat enough so I don't lose weight to soon.
+I just make sure I eat enough so I don't lose weight too soon.
 If I were to cut out weight lifting for a week I would drop down to 61 kg.

 With that said, I make sure I don't eat junk food and I try to avoid processed food.

 I usually eat 3 big meals a day with proteins/snacks in between on the hard days to keep energy levels up.
-And on the easier days I do intermittent fasting, only eating 2 big meals a day.
+And on the easier days, I do intermittent fasting, only eating 2 big meals a day.
 During the days I fast, I eat the same amount of calories as during the days I don’t fast.
-While I’m fasting I’m doing recovery sessions and at the same time I target fat burning (because of the fasting).
+While I’m fasting I’m doing recovery sessions and at the same time, I target fat burning (because of the fasting).

 So I’m basically switching eating habits every other day.

 I have a cheat day almost once a week, where I eat way more than I need.

 Do you take any supplements?
 If so, which ones and what are the reasons to take them?

 To keep me healthy and support my immune system, I take multivitamins and minerals, probiotics and krill oil.
 On top of that, I take protein shakes and creatine to keep my muscle mass and not lose weight too fast.

 I've also tried cordyceps mushrooms which help with endurance during intense training sessions.
 The cordyceps mushrooms also make you sweat more, so they can be implemented during the weight cut.

 How do you make sure to recover well from training and competition as a fighter?